-A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt.
+A carefully considered debt management plan is a useful tool for policy leaders and government professionals when determining appropriate levels of debt.
 It is critical to balance the State's longterm financial outlook, economic considerations, an ongoing capital program and maintenance of a strong credit rating.
-Negative pressure on the quality of the State's credit rating from late 2014 through 2021 was based on the State's diminished Unrestricted General Fund (UGF) revenue generation caused by low oil price and the difficulty in determining how the State generates and categorizes revenue or how the State prioritizes spending to resolve the resulting UGF structural Options considered for change have included diminishing state UGF spending, implementing a broad-based tax, implementing, or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
-As of fiscal year 2024, the options that have been exercised are reducing and constraining state UGF spending, implementing a statutory percent of market value draw on the Permanent Fund combined with diminishing the Permanent Fund Dividend (PFD) distribution amount in certain years from the original statutory formula, reclassifying a portion of Permanent Fund earnings as UGF revenue, and the recent utilization of applicable federal aid during the COVID-19 pandemic.
+Negative pressure on the quality of the State's credit rating from late 2014 through 2021 was based on the State's diminished Unrestricted General Fund (UGF) revenue generation caused by low oil price and the difficulty in determining how the State generates and categorizes revenue or how the State prioritizes spending to resolve any resulting UGF structural Options considered for change have included diminishing state UGF spending, implementing a broad-based tax, implementing, or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
+As of fiscal year 2025, the options that have been exercised are reducing and constraining state UGF spending, implementing a statutory percent of market value draw on the Permanent Fund combined with diminishing the Permanent Fund Dividend (PFD) distribution amount in certain years from the original statutory formula, reclassifying a portion of Permanent Fund earnings as UGF revenue, and the historical utilization of certain applicable federal aid during the COVID-19 pandemic.
 The changes implemented at this time have reduced and may temporarily balance recurring operating and capital budget outlays but may not fully resolve the recurring structural fiscal imbalance of the State's UGF portion of the budget for upcoming state budget years.

-The current debt capacity of the State of Alaska is estimated at \$1,400 million, a decrease of \$250 million from the prior analysis.
-The decrease in capacity is mainly due to lower UGF revenue projections in the Fall 2023 Revenue Sources Book (RSB) for the forecast period compared to the prior debt capacity analysis that included projections contained within the Fall 2022 RSB.
-There were additional minor changes associated with the repayment of principal on outstanding bonds over the forecast horizon.
-This estimate was determined using the standard historical methodology (discussed below) and again includes a revision to the revenue projection to include an average of the UGF revenue for the five most recent closed fiscal years and continues the averaging methodology during the forecast period based on revenue forecasts in the Fall 2023 Revenue Sources Book ("RSB").
+The current debt capacity of the State of Alaska is estimated at \$1,625 million, an increase of \$225 million from the prior analysis.
+The increase in capacity is mainly due to higher UGF revenue projections in the Fall 2024 Revenue Sources Book (RSB), especially for out-year UGF as a result of estimates for price and production forecast and the resulting UGF projection, compared to the prior debt capacity analysis that included projections contained within the Fall 2023 RSB.
+There were additional changes associated with the repayment of principal on outstanding bonds over the forecast horizon.
+This estimate was determined using the standard historical methodology (discussed below) and again includes a revision to the revenue projection to include an average of the UGF revenue for the five most recent closed fiscal years and continues the averaging methodology during the forecast period based on revenue forecasts in the Fall 2024 Revenue Sources Book ("RSB").
 The update to this methodology stems from two main points, 1) the uncertainty related to the use of unrestricted general fund revenue generated from the percent of market value transfers from the Alaska Permanent Fund for either PFDs or state UGF budget needs, and the State's difficulty in agreeing upon and implementing a comprehensive plan that results in the projected balancing of a UGF budget for future budget years, and 2) the inherent volatility in oil prices and production levels.